 Today, over 20,000 people work on the property in more than 30 buildings spread across 79 acres.
 The institution boasts not only a world-class hospital and medical school but also schools of nursing and public health that are leaders in their fields.
 While it draws patients and scholars from all over the globe, Johns Hopkins remains firmly committed to serving the health needs of the region.

-In addition to providing much needed services for the community which surrounds the campus, Johns Hopkins faculty, students and staff have had the opportunity to participate in community services activities.
+In addition to providing much needed services for the community which surrounds the campus, Johns Hopkins faculty, staff and students have had the opportunity to participate in community benefits activities.